LMH01/alpha_tui/README.md

 This is my attempt at writing a compiler for the Alpha-Notation used in my Systemnahe Informatik lecture at university.

-Programs are read in and then compiled, a terminal ui is then opened where you can run the program line by line.
+Programs are read in and then compiled, a terminal ui is then opened where you can run the program line by line or by using breakpoints.

 ## Getting started

 1. Download the [newest release]() specific for your system
 2. Extract the .zip file
 3. Create a program by using the text editor of your choice or try an example program located in [examples/programs](examples/programs).
 The examples might help you write your program.
-4. Run `alpha_tui` by opening a terminal in the folder and then typing `alpha_tui -i FILENAME`
+4. Run `alpha_tui` by opening a terminal in the folder and then typing `alpha_tui -i FILENAME`, for an example program this command could look like this: `alpha_tui -i examples/programs/faculty.alpha`
 5. The terminal ui will open where you can run the program line by line by using the `[r]` key

 ### Compile from source